 - Loose change

 - Hand sanitizer

 Measure the width and height of your drawer and decide which hardware you will use to divide your items.
-I like to use small trays in varying sizes.
-They can be bought on the cheap at any drug store or market, but keep these creative and unexpected junk drawer dividers in mind:
+They can be bought cheaply at any drug store or market, but keep these creative and unexpected junk drawer dividers in mind: